ScionResearch/genomesizeR/docs/articles/methods.md

 in the sample are averaged, weighted by $log\left( 1 + n_{i} \right)$
 where $n_{i}$ is the abundance of query $i$ in the sample (weights based on relative abundance or presence are also available).
-The mean of the resulting sample-level posterior distribution is the estimated genome size of the sample, and its 2.5% and 97.5% quantiles give the 95% credible interval, which therefore accounts for the estimation uncertainty of every query.
+The mean of the resulting sample-level posterior distribution is the estimated mean genome size of the sample, and its 2.5% and 97.5% quantiles give the 95% credible interval for the sample mean, which therefore accounts for the estimation uncertainty in the genome size of every query.
 Queries with a species-level genome size from the database keep this value in every draw; queries without an estimate are ignored, and the proportion of the sample abundance they represent is reported.

 ## Frequentist method